(See right-hand panel for a full list of scientists, papers, and books)

 Among its most striking claims, the Electric Universe paradigm holds that comets, asteroids, and even planets are fundamentally alike, each possessing magnetic fields and auroras, but differing in size and distortion of the magnetic "tail".
 According to E. U., comets are simply asteroids with orbits eccentric enough to reveal the magnetic field, especially at perihelion.
 In contrast, asteroids and even planets maintain nearly circular orbits and therefore exhibit only auroras.
 Evidence from NASA data strongly supports the contention that the planet Venus was once a comet.
 Electric Universe models predict that close examination of actual comets will not reveal conventional "dirty snowballs" at all, but electrical storms of cosmic proportions.
 It's time that science stepped up to actually study comets at close range to determine the merit or demerit of these bold claims.

-Electrodynamics, Solar System, Electric Universe
+Solar System, Cosmology, Electric Universe, Plasma

-Redshift, Electric Universe
+Biochemistry, DNA, Electric Universe

 Physics, Engineering, Member of ASABE